 On January 4, 2018, Microbot Medical Ltd. entered into an agreement with CardioSert Ltd. to acquire certain patent-protected technology owned by CardioSert.
-With the closing of the acquisition expected in April 2018, CardioSert's issued U.S. patent and three patent applications pending worldwide will be added to Microbot's patent portfolio which will then have a patent portfolio of 25 issued/allowed patents and 15 patent applications pending worldwide.
+With the closing of the acquisition in April 2018, CardioSert's issued U.S. patent and three patent applications pending worldwide were added to Microbot's patent portfolio and Microbot now has a patent portfolio of 29 issued/allowed patents and 19 patent applications pending worldwide.